csuoc/Final_project_Uresens/README.md

-# UreSens: a diagnosis tool to monitor and predict Chronic Kidney Disease
+# UreSens: a diagnosis tool to monitor and predict Chronic Kidney Disease with a single urinalysis

 Chronic kidney disease is a progressive condition that affects >10% of the general population worldwide, amounting to >800 million individuals.
 Chronic kidney disease is more prevalent in older individuals, women, racial minorities, and in people experiencing diabetes mellitus and hypertension.